Currumbin Beach Chiropratic Clinic

 Q: Does treatment hurt?

 A: Examination procedures are generally painless as are most treatments.
 Some areas may be more sensitive than others and when inflammed may be painful regardless of treatment.
-As a rule we try to avoid pain as this may stir up an already inflammed region.
+As a rule we try to avoid pain as this may stir up an already irritated or inflamed region.
+For most people treatment is comfortable and enjoyable.

 Q: How soon am I likely to see results?

 A: Most sessions will have a measurable positive outcome.
 Sometimes this will alleviate symptoms immediately although in most instances the relief is progressive.
 Improved function towards normal measures will provide an environment for the body to heal naturally.
-For this reason we focus on the improvement or normalisation of reflexes, range of motion, muscle strength and the ability to perform tasks with good form.
+For this reason we focus on the improvement or normalisation of reflexes, range of motion, muscle strength, posture and the ability to perform tasks with good form.
+Healing time varies for different tissue types.
+This is a major part of the prognosis for healing time.

 Q: Should I come in even if the pain has gone?